DavidPuljiz/CV_portfolio.github.io/content/project/HoloRobot/index.md

 ---
 ## Description

 HoloRobot is the collection of software me and my students developed over the years as part of my research on Human-robot Interaction through the use of Head-mounted Displays and Wearables.
-A large part of this research was published as part of my PhD dissertation:
+A large part of this research was published as part of my PhD dissertation: "Adapting the Human: Human-robot Interaction mediated by Wearable Technology and Augmented Reality"

 ## Code